EPCCed/archer2-gpu-course/section-2.02/README.md

     unsigned int z;
   } dim3;
 ```
-which may be initialised in C as above, or using C++ style
+from the HIP runtime, which may be initialised in C as above, or using
-constructors.
+C++ style constructors.

 ### More than one block